 Article may contain Amazon & affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Hemming tulle and other thin, slippery fabrics can be tricky and time consuming, especially when dealing with multiple layers.
-Here we’ll share a quick tip on how to pin tulle, that will help you cut, hem and sew tulle without any hassle!
+Sewing and hemming tulle and other thin, slippery fabrics can be tricky and time consuming, especially when dealing with multiple layers.
+Here I’ll share a quick tip on how to pin tulle, that will help you cut, hem and sew tulle without any hassle!

 How to pin tulle

 Hey, guys!
 Today I wanted to share another quick sewing tip I discovered in my sewing journey.
-This time the tip is related to how to pin tulle fabric but works just as great for other lightweight fabrics that are slippery and hard to pin, cut, hem and sew (like organza and veil).
+This time the tip is related to how to pin tulle fabric but works just as great for other lightweight fabrics that while very beautiful and fine fabrics, are slippery and hard to pin, cut, hem and sew (like organza, chiffon, silk and veil).
 And you probably already guessed it from the image above, it’s such a simple but brilliant idea!

 As you might remember, I made this pretty tulle skirt a while ago.
 Overall, making this skirt wasn’t hard at all as I used a circle skirt pattern to cut all the layers.
 But pinning and sewing the tulle were posing a little bit of a problem, mainly because most of my pins were slipping and falling with every move.
 It was a little time consuming as I had to move slower and with care but I was excited to get that project finished and wear that adorable skirt!

 Not long after I made my skirt, my little girl wanted one too.
-And because I didn’t want to go through the same problems with pins running away from me, I put my mind to work and came up with a little trick: use fabric scraps to place under the pins!
+And because I didn’t want to go through the same problems with pins running away from me, I put my mind to work and came up with the best tip: use fabric scraps to place under the pins!
 This simple idea saved me so much time and helped me sew Ellie’s skirt quicker and with more confidence.

 More quick sewing tips you’ll love: